senacor/cloud-native-training/02_kubernetes_basics/README.md

 |-------------|----------------------|-----------------------------|
 ```

+Note, if you use AWS you would rather need expose the service with LoadBalancer.

 This output shows that there is node port yet - so we cannot try out the sock-shop yet.
 We do it in the next task

 ## Step 2